A248/LibertyBans/CONTRIBUTING.md

  * The presence of docker is automatically detected on UNIX.
    * If you want to run the tests on Windows, you will need to enable the `docker-enabled` build profile.
 For example, `mvn clean verify -Pdocker-enabled`.
    * If you want to disable this automatic detection, you can disable the `docker-enabled` build profile.
 For example, `mvn clean verify -P-docker-enabled`.
  * Random ports are selected for use in the range 40,000-50,000.
-You may need to tweak your firewall settings accordingly; in some cases you may need to enable outgoing connections on port 3306 as well (oddly enough).
+You may need to tweak your firewall settings accordingly; in some cases you may need to enable outgoing connections on port(s) `3306` for MySQL and MariaDB, `5432` for PostgreSQL, and `26257` for CockroachDB as well (oddly enough).

 If you would prefer not to run the integration tests yourself, that's fine.
 Simply let the CI take care of it.